pellcorp/creality-wiki/docs/rpi.md

 ### KlipperScreen

-The installer will automatically install KlipperScreen on Pi4 or above, there are concerns of overloading a pi3 or less with klipperscreen so the installer will install grumpyscreen for lower specced devices, you can actually force the installation of KlipperScreen afterwards by running:
+The installer will automatically install KlipperScreen on Pi4 or above, there are concerns of overloading a pi3 or less with klipperscreen so the installer will install grumpyscreen for raspberry pi 3 devices only!

+You can force the installation of KlipperScreen afterwards by running:

 ```
 sudo systemctl stop grumpyscreen
 sudo systemctl disable grumpyscreen
 ~/pellcorp/rpi/install-klipperscreen.sh
 ```

+!!! note

+    If you do the above on a device other than a Raspberry Pi 3, the first two commands will likely fail with a message like:
+    `Failed to stop grumpyscreen.service: Unit grumpyscreen.service not loaded.` this is fine and can be ignored, for devices other than a Raspberry Pi, like OrangePi or the like you can skip straight to installing KlipperScreen, just be aware that KlipperScreen is **very** resource hungry, I do not recommend running this on a low spec device.

 ### Grumpyscreen